-Under Notice 98-34, 1998-27 I.R.B.
-30, modifying Notice 97-19, 1997-1 C.B.
+Under Notice 98-34, 1998-2 C.B.
+29, modifying Notice 97-19, 1997-1 C.B.
 394, a former long-term resident whose net worth or average tax liability exceeds the applicable thresholds will not be presumed to have a principal purpose of tax avoidance if that former resident is described within certain categories and submits a complete and good faith request for a ruling as to whether such loss had for one of its principal purposes the avoidance of U.S. taxes.
+A is eligible to request a ruling pursuant to Notice 98-34 because on the date of expatriation, A was a resident and fully liable to income tax in Country C, the country where A was born.

 Notice 98-34 requires that certain information be submitted with a request for a ruling that an individual's expatriation did not have for one of its principal purposes the avoidance of U.S. taxes.
+A submitted all the information required by Notice 98-34, including any additional information requested by the Service after review of the submission.